dylankane/Design-In-Ply/README.md

  __Navigation Bar__

 - The navigation bar, is located to the right of the header section.
 Containing 4 links to 3 pages.
-The "Home" links to the home/landing page, the projects links to a gellery of previous projects, the "About" links to the top of an about/contact page, where there is some information about the foundation and ethos of the company, and finally the "contact" links to the lower half of the about/contact page, where there is contact info along with a contact form, and live iframe of the location on google maps.
+The "Home" links to the home/landing page, the "projects" links to a gellery of previous projects, the "About" links to the top of an about/contact page, where there is some information about the foundation and ethos of the company, and finally the "contact" links to the lower half of the about/contact page, where there is contact info along with a contact form, and live iframe of the location on google maps.
 The nav bar is styled with the other font used on the site "raleway".
 The whole word of the link higlights in black when hovered over, and and an underline appears.
 The colour of the text when not hovered is also in the dim grey used widely throughout the site. like the logo the nav bar links are located in the same position on all pages and on all screen sizes with some extra spacing between them on larger screen sizes.
 Again keeping the site intuitive.
 The nav bar does come closer to the left side and slightly under the logo on very small screen sizes, But I feel not cluttering the header.

 ![nav bar image](documentation/navigation-image.png)